ojadeyemi/usports-basketball/README.md

 **usports-basketball** is a Python package that fetches and analyzes current basketball stats from the [U Sports website](https://usports.ca/en).
 With two simple functions—one for fetching team stats and the other for player stats—users can easily retrieve detailed data for either the men's or women's league.
 Each function returns a DataFrame with the relevant statistics statistics, allowing users to gather data for analysis and insights.

+ > # **NOTE: USPORTS has changed the structure of their website therefore  [usports-basketball](https://github.com/ojadeyemi/usports-basketball "Python package for current usports basketball stats") package will not be able to webscape data.
+Hopefully I find out how to update it.**

 ## Installation

 You can install the package via pip: